Haru38/PrimeNumberLoot/README.md

 ## PN_origin.sol
 ### Constructor.
 Perform prime number generation when deployed.
-Use "Eratosthenes' sieve".
+Use "Eratosthenes' sieve".This one is not realistic because it costs about 10 times more gas to deploy than PrimeNumberLoot.sol.
+Therefore, this one was just created, and the one actually deployed will be PrimeNumberLoot.sol.